-In addition, we occupy two data centers in the United Kingdom located in Canary Wharf and Romford, respectively.
-Our U.S. Financial Services operations also have office space in Princeton, New Jersey, Edison, New Jersey, Palm Beach Gardens, Florida, Garden City, New York and Sugar Land, Texas, and both business segments have office space in Chicago.
+We currently occupy concurrent computing centers in Weehawken, New Jersey, Secaucus, New Jersey and Trumbull, Connecticut.
+In addition, we occupy three data centers in the United Kingdom located in Canary Wharf, Romford and Snowden Street respectively.
+Our U.S. operations also have office space in Princeton, New Jersey, Edison, New Jersey, Palm Beach Gardens, Florida, Garden City, New York, Sugar Land, Texas, and Chicago, Illinois.

-Newmark also operates out of more than 120 offices in the United States (Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, and the District of Columbia), as well as offices in Mexico, including in Mexico City.
-In addition, Newmark has licensed its name to 21 commercial real estate providers that operate out of 37 offices in certain locations where Newmark does not have its own offices.
-Our partner, Knight Frank, operates out of nearly 300 offices.
+Our former Real Estate Services business' principal executive offices are located at 125 Park Avenue, New York, New York.
+Our former Real Estate Services business, operates out of more than 135 offices in the United States (in Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington and the District of Columbia), offices in Mexico, including Mexico City, as well as offices in Canada, including Toronto and Vancouver.
+In addition, Newmark has licensed its name to 15 commercial real estate providers that operate out of 27 offices in certain locations throughout the Americas where Newmark does not have its own offices.
+Newmark's partner, Knight Frank, operates out of over 500 offices.